 McKinley staff members are supervising on the yards (8:15-8:30am) and in the cafeteria (8:00-8:20am).
-Morning campus monitors and gate monitors are composed of Instructional Assistants, Paraeducators, Campus Supervisors, Teachers, and Administration, who all also work on campus during regular school hours.
+Morning campus monitors and gate monitors are composed of Instructional Assistants, Paraeducators,

+Campus Supervisors, Teachers, and Administration, who all also work on campus during regular school hours.

 Gates are locked promptly at 8:30am and after that time students enter through the main office and get a tardy slip.
 Instruction begins promptly at 8:30am.
+During construction, beginning August 2024, access to the office will be from a camera buzzer gate in the staff parking lot.

-Adults coming onto campus for volunteering, parent teacher conferences, group/committee meetings, or school events, follow the SMMUSD Visitor Policy (see below).
-Adults may also utilize the office entrance vestibule as a gathering and information distribution area.
+Adults coming onto campus for volunteering, parent teacher conferences, group/committee meetings, school events, follow the SMMUSD Visitor Policy.

-Special/alternate morning procedures may occur for special events or schoolwide functions such as the first day of school, jog-a-thon, sing-a-long, graduation etc. The school will provide information to parents in such situations.
+Special/Alternate Morning Procedures may occur for special events or schoolwide functions such as the first day of school, jog-a-thon, sing-a-long, graduation etc. The school will provide information to parents in such situations.